History of the Trust

 The Old Electricity Building, owned by Exeter City Council, has been refurbished and is now occupied by the Quay Climbing Centre - Clip N’ Climb - and operating as an indoor climbing centre.
 Haven Banks Outdoor Education Centre is operated and managed by Exeter College providing a wide range of community based outdoor activities from the new centre.

 Other works have included the construction of apartments on the land next to 60 Haven Road through the Signpost Housing Association with a retail unit below and infrastructure works including improvements to roads, car parking and the boat laying up area.
-60 Haven Road is now the home of The Exeter Cookery School and a Rockfish restaurant recently opened on the Piazza.
+60 Haven Road is now the home of The Quayside Distillery and a Rockfish restaurant recently opened on the Piazza.

 Much of the Quay area is therefore now regenerated and it is a popular destination for both tourists and locals.
 It is one of the most attractive areas of the City with a fascinating history, a mix of historic and contemporary design, antique shops, pubs and restaurants.
 Numerous events are also held on the Quay including food markets, dance events, Jazz on Summer Sunday afternoons and craft fairs.
 It has also been used for the filming of the popular Rosemary Pilchard crime series which attracts many German tourists to the area.
 As well as opportunities for informal walking, cycling and canoeing there are also many events on the River Exe, Transit Shed and Piazza Terracina.